Summer Courses

 An in-depth exploration of a particular theme, movement or approach to transcultural artistic forms and practices.
 May be repeated for credit as the topic changes.

-ARH 394: Topics in Asian Art
+ARH 395: Topics in Visual Culture

 Undergraduate 3 credits